Military veterans on a mission for clean solar energy

 As a former nuclear submarine officer in the U.S. Navy, I was focused on collaborating with my crew to be effective and seamless in our operations and missions.
 That sense of teamwork has stuck with me ever since, and I believe is a cornerstone for continued development and advancement in any company.

 It’s no secret that well-trained individuals with skills obtained during military service make great employees.
 That’s why FPL and other NextEra Energy subsidiaries employ more than 2,000 veterans and support countless more through projects all over the U.S. In fact, we’ve partnered with Veterans Florida, Indian River State College and other veteran organizations to create a talent pipeline and provide opportunities to those transitioning back into civilian life.

 Most recently, FPL has accelerated its development of solar energy across Florida and I’m honored to be a part of this expansion.
 Construction of our new solar power plants requires laborers with many different skillsets.
 The extensive training and experience seen in veterans make them ideal employees.
 That’s why we’ve made it a focus to attract and hire veterans to help build our new solar plants and provide for a cleaner future.

 As a military veteran, it’s important to me to find ways to continue to serve and working with fellow veterans to bring solar energy to the sunshine state fulfills that mission.

 Meet Our Veterans

-We salute the men and woman who have served our country and I’m proud to introduce a few of our many military veterans leading one of the largest solar expansions in the southeastern U.S.
+We salute the men and woman who have served our country and I’m proud to introduce two of our many military veterans leading one of the largest solar expansions in the southeastern U.S.